 Viola Mayor arrested Wednesday on charges of theft, misconduct

-DAVENPORT, Iowa (KWQC) - The Mayor of Viola was arrested Wednesday Mercer County deputies say.
+VIOLA, Ill. {KWQC} -- The Mayor of Viola was arrested Wednesday, Mercer County Deputies say.

-According to the Mercer County Sheriff’s Office, Michael A Lester, 57, is charged with theft of government funds and official misconduct.
+According to the Mercer County Sheriff’s Office, Michael A Lester, 57, is charged with theft of government funds and 38 counts of official misconduct.

 Lester is listed as the mayor of Viola on the village’s website.